-If you have questions about what qualifies as an ICHRA plan, we’ve got you covered!
+An ICHRA plan is a tax-advantaged new model that allows employers to reimburse for health insurance.
 The individual coverage health reimbursement arrangement (ICHRA) requires employees and their dependents to be enrolled in a qualified health plan for each month the employee and their family members are reimbursed.
-There are several options that meet this requirement, however, not all health plans can be integrated with ICHRA.
 Read on to find out all about ICHRA plans.

 What is a Qualified Health Plan for ICHRA?

 A Qualified Health Plan for ICHRA is a major medical plan that can be purchased on or off the Exchange.
 It must meet the minimum requirements as outlined in Public Health Services (PHS) Act Section 2711 and Section 2713.
 These two provisions require no annual or lifetime limits on the dollar amount for coverage of essential health benefits and full coverage of preventative health services to be covered with no shared cost to the insured.